 UNLEASH 2019 – Leadership in the #MeToo Era

-ManpowerGroup is proud to sponsor UNLEASH in London on 19 and 20 March 2019.
-As Europe’s #1 HR event, it will showcase smarter ways of working and latest business transformation insights to thousands of decision makers, visionaries, technology buyers, and disruptors.
+ManpowerGroup was proud to sponsor UNLEASH in London on 19 and 20 March 2019.
+As Europe’s #1 HR event, it showcased smarter ways of working and latest business transformation insights to thousands of decision makers, visionaries, technology buyers, and disruptors.

-During day one of UNLEASH, ManpowerGroup’s Chief Talent Scientist Tomas Chamorro-Premuzic will speak on the Influencers Stage, sharing insights from his latest book Why Do So Many Incompetent Men Become Leaders?.
-He will share practical recommendations on why focusing on talent – not gender – is the best way to develop a more diverse workforce.
+During day one of UNLEASH, ManpowerGroup’s Chief Talent Scientist Tomas Chamorro-Premuzic presented on the Influencers Stage, sharing insights from his latest book Why Do So Many Incompetent Men Become Leaders?.
+He shared practical recommendations on why focusing on talent – not gender – is the best way to develop a more diverse workforce.

-One of the areas that Tomas will discuss is gender parity.
+One of the areas that Tomas discussed was gender parity.
 It isn’t just the moral thing to do, it makes good business sense, delivering diversity of thought and better decision making.
 But there are only 24 female CEOs in the Fortune 500; senior management-level men outnumber women two to one; and just 23% of the global C-Suite are women.